byu-cs329/type-checking/Part_1.md

 **IMPORTANT**: any leaf in the proof tree should be an actual test.
 For example, there should be an actual test whenever there is a lookup in the symbol table that tests that the returned type from the symbol table is not `ERROR`.
 So any were in the proof where there is `E(x) = type` it should be a test that `type != ERROR`.
 Adding the test at the lookup means that the type-proof will fail at the leaves of the tree anytime a symbol is not found in the environment.

 Another leaf in the proof is when checking for assignment compatibility (e.g., `int := int`).
-That should be in the form of a test that fails anytime the two types are not equivalent ore equal to `ERROR`.
+That should be in the form of a test that fails anytime the two types are not equivalent.
+That test should also fail if ether type is equal to `ERROR`.

 Some rules require specific types.
 For example, all statements in a block must have the type `void`.
 As such, there must be a leaf in the rule for block that tests that all statements have the type void.
 In the example code, the test is `void,...,void = void` where each entry in left operand list is the type of the corresponding statement.
 So for a block with three statements, it would be `void, void, void = void`.
 Follow the same pattern for other rules that require specific type combinations such as those for infix expressions.